programminghistorian/jekyll/lessons/linux-installation.md

 whole thing to fit on one screen, and the easier it is to keep track of all of it in your mind.

-The languages that we will be using are all interpreted.
+Python is an 'interpreted' programming language.
 This means that there is a special computer program (known as an interpreter) that knows how to follow instructions written in that language.
 One way to use the interpreter is to store all of your instructions in a file, and then run